-The Volume Weighted Average Price, or more commonly known as the VWAP, is a trading indicator that is calculated by taking the number of shares bought times the share price and then dividing by total shares bought.
+The volume weighted average price is a trading indicator that is calculated by taking the number of shares bought times the share price and then dividing by total shares bought.

 Basically it calculates the average price of the stock based on how many shares were traded at different prices and its usually calculated within a one day time frame.

 The VWAP is displayed on the chart as a moving average but is much slower moving than your 8 and 20 day moving averages.

 This is a key indicator and guideline for institutions and pension plans that look to take large positions and need to know whether they are getting in at a good price or not.

 It also allows them to get into positions without disrupting the market or elevating prices unnaturally with their large orders, resulting in unfavorable entry prices for them.